 So you’d be looking at a difference in monthly mortgage payment of $250, or $3,000 annually ($15,000 over 5 years), using our example from above.
 Not bad, right?

-It might not always be that way.
-In fact, it might only be that way for the first five years of your 30-year loan.
+It might not always be this good.
+In fact, you might only save money for the first five years of your 30-year loan.

 After those initial five years are up, you could face an interest rate hike, meaning your 5/1 ARM could go from 3.25 percent to 4.50 percent or higher, depending on the associated margin and mortgage index.